troycopeland/aws-iam-permission-boundary/README.md

 # AWS IAM Permission Boundary + Security Guardrails (Terraform)

+> 🔐 This project demonstrates how to use IAM permission boundaries to prevent privilege escalation, even when AdministratorAccess is granted.

 ## 🛡️ Overview

 This project defines an IAM permission boundary that enforces strict security guardrails across roles and users — even when administrators try to overgrant permissions.
 All infrastructure is deployed via Terraform.